Boosting Gaussian Boson Sampling using Optical Parametric Amplification Networks

-This complexity requires that $W$ be a non-trivial matrix.
-For instance, take $W=I_{n\times n}$ (the identity matrix), then the computation time is significantly reduced since $W$ is mostly composed of zeros.
-Thus, a large, non-trivial $W$ is essential for maintaining computational hardness.
-The matrix $W$ is constructed using $G$, which itself is constructed from $R$ defined by a sequence of $S_0^{(i)}$ and $S_1^{(j)}$.
-Therefore, we see that the size $n$ of the $S$ matrices determines the size of $W$.
-The length $d$ of the sequence of $S_0^{(i)}$ and $S_1^{(j)}$ partially dictates the structure of $W$.
-A shallow depth will result in a simpler $R$.
-Trivial $S$ matrices, such as the identity matrix, disregard the effect of $d$ and $n$.
-Thus, the set $\{r_k\}$ needs to be chosen such that $S_0^{(i)}$ and $S_1^{(j)}$ are non-trivial.
-As a result, the hardness of the problems requires a long sequence of $S_0^{(i)}$ and $S_1^{(j)}$ dictated by $d$ where $S_0^{(i)}$ and $S_1^{(j)}$ are of high dimension $n$ with non-trivial entries controlled by $\{r_k\}$.
+By the Bloch--Messiah decomposition\,\cite{BlochMessiah1962, CariolaroPierobon2016}, a lossless Gaussian unitary of this kind is equivalent to the standard GBS architecture consisting of passive linear optics acting on single-mode squeezed inputs.
+Therefore, in the lossless case our proposal is not a new complexity model distinct from standard GBS; rather, it is an alternative physical realization of the same class of Gaussian states.
+The general case including loss remains an open question.

-Since the output distribution of our system is described by the Hafnian function, the same complexity restrictions that apply to linear GBS also extend to our scheme.
+The same complexity restrictions that apply to linear GBS also extend to our scheme.
 Currently, the fastest algorithm not based on tensor network is $O(n^3 2^{\frac{n}{2}})$ \,\cite{björklund2019fasterhafnianformulacomplex} where $n$ is the dimension of the matrix.
 Conversely, the scaling of entanglement with $r$ and $d$ indicates the viability of classical simulation using tensor network, as this scaling governs how quickly the output statistics become computationally intractable to compute.

 \emph{Entanglement.---}The entanglement of a multimode Gaussian state can be estimated via the logarithmic negativity\,\cite{PhysRevLett.95.090503,PhysRevLett.90.047904}.
 The output is partitioned into two subsystems $A$ and $B$.
 The covariance matrix undergoes the following transformation under the partial transposition operation: